 Foie Gras Chaud des Landes poche au jus de pomme, pain grille, chutney de Créance.

 A tender lobe of foie gras, poached in warm apple juice tempered with white balsamic vinegar.
 There are carrots and raisins in the apple/balsamic sauce.
 A thin slice of toasted bread on top is garnished with flowers and leaves.
 It's certainly an interesting twist on foie gras, slightly undercooked, tender and juicy.

 Homard et Octopus Breton, avocat au sel Viking et concombre Arménien.

 It's a fresh, light, pleasing composition; a curved line of fork-tender octopus and lobster pieces with an array of artfully-arranged fresh vegetables including two types of tiny, tiny cucumbers: a long slender Armenian variety and a marble-sized variety from Mexico.
 Artichoke stems, steamed, cooled and cut lengthwise, sit next to pickled red onions and generous cuts of ripe avocado.

 Armenian cucumbers are the new darling of the vegetable world due to their lack of bitterness and their very thin skin that does not require peeling.
 Some refer to it as a yard-long cucumber or snake cucumber because of its shape.
 Though called a cucumber, it's technically part of the muskmelon family.

 The whole affair is garnished with Viking smoked salt.
-Seawater taken from the North Sea off Denmark's shores is cooked in a kettle over a fire made from oak, beech, cherry, elm, and juniper, giving the salt a unique copper colour and an intense, smoky flavour.
+Seawater taken from the North Sea off Denmark's shores is cooked in a kettle over a fire made from oak, beech, cherry, elm, and juniper, giving the salt a unique copper color and an intense, smoky flavor.